JoeUnedu/js-array-some-every-excercise/README.md

-This dimension of Array has 6 function, written and test with jasmine. functional methodology : some(), every().
+This dimension of Array has 6 function, written and tested with jasmine. functional methodology : some(), every().
 All test passed.